Madman Fulton

 Jacob Southwick (born April 2, 1990), better known by his ring name Madman Fulton, is an American professional wrestler.
 He is currently performing on the independent circuit mononymously as Fulton.
 He is best known for his time with Impact Wrestling, where he was a member of Ohio Versus Everything; and in WWE on its NXT brand under the ring name Sawyer Fulton, where he was a member of Sanity.
-He also makes appearances for All Elite Wrestling (AEW).
+He also made a brief appearance for All Elite Wrestling (AEW).

 Early life

 Southwick was born on April 2, 1990, in Toledo, Ohio.
 He trained under Jimmie Lee.
 Southwick attended Ashland University, where he was a former Greco-Roman All-American and a two-time NCAA All-American amateur wrestler.
 He cited Kurt Angle as his favorite wrestler growing up.

 Professional wrestling career

 Mid-Ohio Wrestling (2009-2012)

 Southwick trained to be a professional wrestler at the ASWA Pro Wrestling Training Center in Mansfield, Ohio.
 He made his professional wrestling debut for Mid-Ohio Wrestling as "Big Jake South" on October 16, 2009, defeating Izzy Lambert.
 He won the Mid-Ohio Tag Team Titles with Cyrus Poe, and challenged unsuccessfully for various other championships within the promotion including as the Tri-County Heavyweight Championship and the World Championship.